Package 'msmbayes'

 nphase

-For phase-type models, this is a vector with one element per state, giving the number of phases per state.
+Only required for models with phase-type sojourn distributions specified directly (not through pastates). nphase is a vector with one element per state, giving the number of phases per state.
 This element is 1 for states that do not have phase-type sojourn distributions.
-Not required for non-phase-type models.

 priors